Idaho Car Insurance

 - Idaho drivers must sign a statement that certifies the vehicle they're registering is and will be insured.

-- If you're caught driving without insurance in Idaho, you may receive a fine starting at $75 and up to $1,000 and first-time offenders may have to provide proof of financial responsibility up to an entire year.
+- If you're caught driving without car insurance in Idaho, you may receive a fine from $75 to $1,000.
+First-time offenders may also have to provide proof of financial responsibility up to an entire year.

 - Any future convictions after an initial car insurance lapse is considered a misdemeanor and could result in a fine up to $1,000 and jail time for up to six months.